gabbyvaillant/scheduling-algo/README.md

 Check to see which hardwares have access to GPUs: https://docs.cloudlab.us/hardware.html

+DEPENDING ON YOUR GOAL, CHOOSE WHICH SCENARIO YOU WOULD LIKE TO TEST:

+Single GPU (1.a.) vs multiple GPUs (1.b.)

+## 1.a.
+SINGLE GPU:
 Start an experiment with the following choices:
 - Profile: Open-Stack
 - Hardware type: Cloudlab Wiscosin -> c240g5 (or another hardware with at least 1 GPU)
 - Number of compute nodes (at Site 1) -> 0
-- Schedule experiment for a time where there is resource availability
+- Schedule experiment for a time when the nodes are availabile

 Open terminal and ssh into node